Amirka-Kh/researchNiamti/THESIS.md

 Two main problems in project estimation are corrupted data and incorrect calculations [7].
 Decisions based on corrupted data can provide a misleading picture of the development team, potentially leading to their underestimation or overestimation; neither scenario benefits the project [9].
 Additionally, each project is unique, and statistical data from one project does not guarantee accuracy for another [10].
 Furthermore, without appropriate techniques, management may fail to consider the dynamic nature of development teams and their productivity history.
 For instance, factors such as team cohesion, individual skill levels, and past project performance are often overlooked when estimating project complexity or setting deadlines [11].
 As a result, projects are frequently either over- or under-estimated, which can lead to missed deadlines, budget overruns, and a general decline in team morale [12].

 Moreover, having valid data is challenging, as collecting metrics can be difficult.
 Some managers tend to rely on only one or two metrics to base their decisions.
-While this approach is better than having no metrics at all, it must be used correctly.
+While this approach is better than having no metrics at all, it must be used correctly.[1]
 For instance, if a manager tracks the number of tasks accomplished by developers, all tasks should have similar scope in terms of time and complexity, which can be achieved by breaking down larger tasks into smaller ones.
 So, manager should also set right development process and make right calculations.

 While estimating project outcomes and tracking developer productivity is no easy task, various methodologies have been developed to mitigate these challenges.
 Techniques like COCOMO2, Earned Value Management (EVM), burn-down charts, and risk analysis aim to provide more accurate project forecasts [12-15].
 However, even with these tools, predicting when a project will become unprofitable or how team dynamics will affect future outcomes remains a challenge for many organizations [16].

 Amazing results are achieved, when management have mastered the use of tools and metrics to set realistic expectations for both themselves and their development teams.
 These teams leverage their understanding of metrics to maintain high productivity and consistently meet project deadlines and budget constraints \cite{dmts1}.
 However, as these teams grow in size, they encounter new challenges \cite{dmts1}.
 Scaling these processes effectively becomes more difficult, and the complexity of tracking productivity across larger teams can lead to diminishing returns \cite{dmts1}.

 Despite the current state of project estimation and developer contribution analysis, there is substantial room for improvement.
 Our aim is not to critique the entire industry but to build on the foundation that already exists and push it forward.
-While there are teams that have mastered the art of project and productivity estimation, there is still a need for tools and frameworks that can help them maintain accuracy as they scale.
-Furthermore, many organizations are still in the process of mastering these techniques, and they too can benefit from a more structured approach to estimation.
+While there are teams that have mastered the art of project and productivity estimation, there is still a need for frameworks to avoid making mistakes when using metrics and there is a need for tools to automate metrics to help teams maintain accurate project and productivity estimation as they scale.[10]

 This thesis aims to develop a tool that will assist teams and management in tracking productivity and accurately estimating future projects—whether that be setting deadlines, predicting budget overruns, or assessing team dynamics.
 To achieve this goal, we will address the following key questions: